minnysoop/tinyml/README.md

   * Find areas for improvements

 ## TinyML Workflow
-This is basically everything above but min a more concise fashion.
+This is basically everything above but represented concisely.
 1. Collect data
 2. Preprocess data
 3. Design a model